shriadev/china-verdict-sentiment/README.md

 I created visuals to depict those patterns across different charge types and see the language judges use, which varied depending on the sensitivity of the case.
 I was also able to examine whether that variation might explain something about how public pressure shapes judicial behavior.

-This project is part of a broader research agenda I'm developing toward a peer-reviewed publication comparing judicial language across several East Asian countries and the United States.

 Purpose